cpLeee/cpLeee/README.md

 ## Hi, I’m Leah Chen! 👋
-### 👩🏻‍💻 I'm a Software Engineer and DIY Crafting Enthusiast obsessed with improving user experiences.
+### 👩🏻‍💻 I'm a Software Engineer and DIY Crafting Enthusiast, Obsessed with Improving User Experiences
 👀 Portfolio: Under Construction 🚧

 🤔 Constantly curious about new technologies and learning more about building effective user interfaces